The Witch: Part 2. The Other One

 The Witch: Part 2.
 The Other One (Korean: 마녀(魔女) Part2.
 The Other One) is a 2022 South Korean science fiction action horror film written and directed by Park Hoon-jung.
-A sequel to the 2018 film The Witch: Part 1.
-The Subversion, it stars Shin Si-ah, Park Eun-bin and Jo Min-su.
-The film was released on June 15, 2022 by Next Entertainment World.
+A sequel to his 2018 film The Witch: Part 1.
+The Subversion, it features a large, altered cast, starring Shin Si-ah, Park Eun-bin and Jo Min-su.
+Shin plays Ark 1, the twin sister of Goo Ja-yoon, the "witch" from the first film.
+The film was released on June 15, 2022, by Next Entertainment World.

-The film opened at number one at South Korean box offices and surpassed one million admissions after four days, and two million after eleven days of release.
-The Witch: Part 2 is currently the sixth highest-grossing Korean film of 2022 with a gross of US$22.954 million and 2.80 million viewers.
+The Witch: Part 2 is the seventh highest-grossing Korean film of 2022 with a gross of US$23.4 million and over 2.8 million viewers.

 Plot

 Years ago, a female teenager is taking a bus ride with her friend when they mysteriously change routes.
-A gas is thrown into the bus, causing everyone inside the vehicle to lose consciousness.
+Gas is thrown into the bus, causing everyone inside the vehicle to lose consciousness.
 A team abducts the young woman who wakes up on a stretcher, seeing that the bus incident was faked to look like an accident.
 Dr. Baek and her twin reassure her, knowing that she is pregnant with fraternal twins, they say that her pregnancy will be mysteriously important.

 In the present day, a girl nicknamed Ark 1 escapes from a secret laboratory after killing all soldiers and scientists there.
 She gets lost in the forest, hearing her mother's voice calling her.
-She is then kidnapped by the henchmen of the dangerous gangster Yong-Doo as they pass on the road in a van.
-Kyung-Hee, another abductee, is there because she refuses to give up ownership of her house to Yong-Doo.
+She is then kidnapped by the henchmen of the dangerous gangster Yong-doo as they pass on the road in a van.
+Kyung-hee, another abductee, is there because she refuses to give up ownership of her house to Yong-doo.
 Along the way, the girl causes an accident after one of the henchmen ends up touching her.
-Kyung-Hee takes the girl with her and calls her uncle for help.
+Kyung-hee takes the girl with her and calls her uncle for help.

 Her uncle performs surgery on Ark 1 to remove all the experimental devices from her skin.
-Kyung-Hee ends up taking the girl with her to her house, where she lives with her brother, Dae-Gil.
+Kyung-hee ends up taking the girl with her to her house, where she lives with her brother, Dae-gil.
 Meanwhile, Dr. Baek receives a visit from Jang, the head of the secret institute.
 They both talk about the girl who escaped at the Jeju Island coastal base, where Jang deploys a tactical team to solve the problem secretly.
-At night, Yong-Doo and his gang threaten Kyung-Hee into giving him the deed to her father's property, revealing that he was murdered by Yong.
-The girl appears and defeats most of the henchmen with her brute strength, causing Yong-Doo to flee in terror.
-An agent named Jo-Hyeon and her South African companion are called in to speak with Baek, who offers them a device that can track Ark 1.
-Yong-Doo, not happy with what happened, tortures Kyung-Hee's uncle for more information about the girl.
+At night, Yong-doo and his gang threaten Kyung-hee into giving him the deed to her father's property, revealing that he was murdered by Yong-doo.
+The girl appears and defeats most of the henchmen with her brute strength, causing Yong-doo to flee in terror.
+An agent named Jo-hyeon and her right hand man, Tom, are called in to speak with Baek, who offers them a device that can track Ark 1.
+Yong-doo, not happy with what happened, tortures Kyung-hee's uncle for more information about the girl.